What is Agitation

 - •Breaking coffee particles into finer dust

 The key is finding the right amount.
 Too little agitation and you get uneven extraction.
 Too much and you disrupt flow, creating slow, muddy brews.
+The optimal agitation intensity depends on grind size (finer grinds need less), brewer geometry (cones need more than flat beds), and coffee freshness (fresher coffee needs more to overcome CO2 resistance).

 Practical Application